yablochko8/semantic-search-fonts/COOKBOOK.md

 - `apache/` – Fonts under the Apache License 2.0
 - `ufl/` – Fonts under the Ubuntu Font License 1.0 (used mainly by the Ubuntu font family)

-Very interesting!
+TBD on this one...

 - `tags/` - Contains classification tags for fonts.
 (This is a newer addition.)
 For example, it may include files categorizing fonts by characteristics like writing system, style, or other attributes (commits reference items like stroke width tags).
 This helps in aggregating fonts by design traits.

-Two folders of downstream content from internal Google repos that may be useful:
+There are lots of other folders that seem promising but are distractions for our simple build.
+If you're curious:

-- `axisregistry/` - Metadata for the Google Fonts Axis Registry, which defines supported variable font axes (name, ranges, defaults, etc.) for the collection
+- `axisregistry/` - Downstream version of a Google repo which defines deeper variable support for some fonts
-- `lang/` – Language support data module (another subtree, from googlefonts/lang).
-It contains data on languages, scripts, and regions used to classify fonts’ language support on Google Fonts.
+- `lang/` – Downstream version of a Google repo that contains data on languages, scripts, and regions used to classify fonts’ language support on Google Fonts.
-  This provides data about languages, scripts, and regions and which fonts cover which characters.
-Google Fonts uses this to tag fonts with the languages they support (e.g., “Latin, Cyrillic, Greek”).
-The data comes from the googlefonts/lang project and helps categorize fonts by languages.
-If we want to allow filtering by language or needs to list which writing systems a font supports, this is a valuable resource.
+- `cc-by-sa/` - Educational material

-We're not too concerned with the other folders that hold educational material (`cc-by-sa/`), designer background (`catalog/`)
+- `catalog/` - Background info on specific font designers

 ### Structure Within Font Folders